sqcheah/sbc/README.md

 This project has 2 application:

-busbooking is a web app for third party bus provider.
+busbooking is a web app(mobile first) for third party bus provider.
 It uses PHP.

 ShuttleBusCentral is a C# application for the SBC admin.